-But the price of gold has plummeted over the past four years, as have the prices of other export commodities. mostly minerals.
-This is a principal contributing factor to the country's current 14 percent rate of inflation.
-At the same time, South Africa depends heavily on the rest of Africa as a market for intermediate and advanced goods: over one-half of its chemical exports and about threequarters of its machinery and equipment manufacture exports were sold to the rest of Africa at various times of the 1970s.
-But the crisis gripping the continent has dried up many of these markets.
-Now if we stop to think about the role of cheap and brutally treated black labor in the South African mining industry and the relationship between the system of apartheid and the fact that the most advanced operations of foreign capital on the continent of Africa are concentrated in South Africa-a phenomenon which, in the context of overall imperialist domination of the continent, has contributed to imbalanced development in Africa then we see that South Africa's export difficulties are linked with the very logic and structure of the South African economy.
+Accounting procedures between years not strictly comparable.
+Source: U.S. Department of Commerce, Survey of Current Business, various issues the role of cheap and brutally treated black labor in the South African mining industry and the relationship between the system of apartheid and the fact that the most advanced operations of foreign capital on the continent of Africa are concentrated in South Africa - a phenomenon which, in the context of overall imperialist domination of the continent, has contributed to imbalanced development in Africa - then we see that South Africa's export difficulties are linked with the very logic and structure of the South African economy.

-The second major cause of the economic slowdown concerns foreign investment.
+The second major cause of the conomic slowdown concerns foreign investment.
 The private sector has not been gaining as much foreign capital over the last few years.
 Actually, net foreign investment in South Africa's private companies fell by \$360 million between 1976 and 1984.
-That capital inflows begin to taper off in 1976 has rather obvious significance.
-Soweto is erupting and the global crisis is taking its toll on capital exports.
-Investments in South Africa now bear a greater risk premium and international capital has less freedom to restructure globally.
+That capital inflows begin to laper off in 1976 has rather obvious significance.
+Soweto is erupting and the 2lobal crisis is taking its toll on capital exports.
+Investments in South Africa now pear a greater risk premium and international capital has less freedom to restructure globally.
 Nevertheless, South Africa has managed to preserve a net surplus of capital inflows.
-This is mainly because the government and nationalised industries have dramatically increased their international borrowings.
-But, as we shall see, these loans have a decidedly and increasingly strategic vast structure of military, administrative, and financial control.
+This is mainly because the government and nationalized industries have dramatically increased their international borrowings.
+But, as we shall see, these loans have a decidedly and increasingly strategic cast.

+Imperialism thrives on superexploitation internationally.
+And its economic network is overlaid by a vast structure of military, administrative, and financial control.
 This is perversely apparent in South Africa, and increasingly costly.
 State spending is about 25 percent of gross domestic product.
-The state must spend on white farmers and civil servants to maintain its social base; over one-third of the white workers are employed by the state.
+The state must spend on white farmers and civil servants to maintain its social base: over one-third of the white workers are employed by the state.
 It must cocoon and prop up certain industries for economic and strategic reasons.
-And it organises immense military force.
-By 1978, South Africa had an army of 55,000 regulars and 130,000 reserves, equipped with 362 planes, 91 helicopters, 170 tanks, and 1600 armored cars.
-The defense budget for 1984-85 was twice its level of only four years ago.
+And it organizes immense military force.
+By 1978, South Africa had an army of 55,000 regulars and 130,000 reserves, equipped with 362 combat planes, 91 helicopters, 170 tanks, and 1600 armored cars.
+The defense budget for 1984-85 was twice its level of only four years ago."
 One of the contradictions of the apartheid system is that in the past period it has grown more difficult to increase the inflow of capital and raise the rate of exploitation to a level commensurate with the needs of holding the entire enterprise together.
 Which brings us to the conditions of those upon whom that enterprise rests.